What is a QR Code

 Static QR Codes

 Static QR codes contain fixed information that cannot be changed after creation.
-They are ideal for one-time uses, such as sharing contact details or linking to a specific website.
-However, their lack of flexibility can be limiting in dynamic applications.
+They are ideal for:

 Dynamic QR Codes